 Who Can Join?

-To become a member, one has to be 21 years of age or older.
-We have accepted men in their 50s and 60s.
+To become a member, one has to be between the ages of 21 and 40 years of age.
 The main qualifications are to want to work with the sick and to want to live in a community that cares for the sick.
 We have no formal educational requirements, but the person must be capable of studying to perform the ministries that are typical of the Camillians.
 Above all, the person must have a heart for the sick and want to devote the rest of their lives to caring for the sick.